How to reduce your electricity bill without a smart meter

 The National Grid has a WhenToPlugIn app that shows a live carbon intensity forecast and lets users know when the electricity will be cleanest over the next 48 hours.
 And it’s clear that energy disaggregation tools can tap into this information too.

 With the right information at their fingertips, consumers can save on their electricity bill and reduce their carbon footprint.
-Businesses that make sure of resources such as Electricity Maps can take enterprising approaches to cutting carbon in the cloud.
+Businesses that make use of resources such as electricity maps can take enterprising approaches to cutting carbon in the cloud.

-The big data of fridges and other electrical appliances has much to offer and builds a strong case for the benefits of energy disaggregation.

 8 November 2023